"If you don't pay appropriate attention to what has your attention, it will take more of your attention than it deserves." --David Allen.

 How many times during the day have you had the urge to check Facebook or do just a quick scroll through on Instagram?
 Those 10 minutes turned into 40 and in addition to the 23 minutes needed to regain focus and you’ve wasted a good hour.

 Productivity requires your undivided attention.
 When you don’t have enough willpower to keep distractions at bay, the only option is to take the same technology and make it work for you.
-Something as simple as the Friday Chrome extension for focus can help with your productivity.
+Something as simple as the ClickUp Chrome extension can help with your productivity.

 Below are the best Chrome extensions for productivity that you can start using today.